TheRobBrennan/azure-certification-renewal-az-204-azure-developer-associate/azure-functions/typescript/demo-azure-cli/README.md

 # Add HttpExample as a public function using an HTTP Trigger
-% func new --name HttpExample --template "HTTP trigger" --authlevel "anonymous"
+% func new --name HttpExample --template "HTTP trigger" --authlevel "anonymous" Select a number for template:HTTP trigger
+Function name: [httpTrigger] Creating a new file /Users/rob/repos/azure-certification-renewal-az-204-azure-developer-associate/azure-functions/typescript/demo-azure-cli/src/functions/HttpExample.ts
+The function "HttpExample" was created successfully from the "HTTP trigger" template.

 # OPTIONAL: Want to learn more about what httptrigger is?
 % func help httptrigger